 When setting the set-point temperature be careful not to exceed the temperature limit of the bath fluid.
-The over-temperature cutout should be correctly set to prevent this from happening.
-See Section 9.8.
+The over-temperature cutout should be correctly set for added safety.
+See Section 9.8, Cutout.

-To obtain optimum control stability adjust the proportional band as discussed in Section 9.7.
+To obtain optimum control stability adjust the proportional band as discussed in Section 9.7, Proportional Band.